lo-kway-shês • Hear it!

-Word History: Today's Good Word comes from a Latin with a similar word meaning, loquax (loquac-s) from loqui "to speak".
-It derives from the Proto-Indo-European root tolkw-, which apparently metathesized to tlokw-.
+Word History: Today's Good Word goes back to a Latin word with a similar meaning, loquax (loquac-s) from loqui "to speak".
+It derives from the Proto-Indo-European root tolkw- "to speak", which apparently metathesized to tlokw-.
 That placed the [t] in an untenable position (Latin didn't allow the consonant cluster [tl]), so it was dropped.
 Eloquent and elocution come from eloqui "to speak out" a reduction of ex "out (of)" + loqui "to speak".
 In Russian we find the PIE root unmetathesized in tolk "sense", whose plural is, oddly, tolki "talk, rumors".
-Although it looks very much like English talk, the [t] in this stem would have become [th] in English, as the contrast Latin pater - English father shows.
+Although it looks very much like English talk, the [t] in this stem would have become [th] in English, as the contrast Latin pater - English father show.
 Talk probably comes from an original word meaning "count", as does Dutch taal "language".
 (We are always happy when the talkative Katy Brezger talks to us into running a wonderful word like today's Good Word.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!